tvm-contest/devex/03_pincode/README.md

 # Use case: Recoverable Pubkeys with Pincodes

+*To see how to test the code, please go to the Testing section at the end of this README.*

 The goal of this use-case is to show how zksnarks can be used to change the pubkey of a user when he loses his secret key.
 For that, the user must create a specific PubkeyRecovery contract associating a